 There are also more creative ways to make use of the oils than the standard diffuser.
 So, let’s take a guided tour through your home, starting with the room that you probably spend the most time in.

-Using Essential Oils in the Master Bedroom
+Best Essential Oils Uses in the Master Bedroom

 - Lavender is the go-to essential oil for the bedroom because of its natural calming effect.
 Use lavender in a plug-in diffuser that stays on throughout the day, or turn on your vaporizer 30 minutes before bedtime to infuse the air with lavender’s relaxing aroma.